 For Ankur Warikoo, the definition of the right team is the one that shares the same vision and commitment towards the idea.
-To build a team that is culturally attuned and skillfully adept, an organization needs to invest in its hiring process.
-At Nearbuy, the hiring starts with culture fitment assessment where candidates are asked to answer scenario based questions to understand their underlying value system.
+To build a team that is culturally attuned and adept, an organization needs to invest in its hiring process.
+At Nearbuy, the hiring starts with a culture fitment assessment where candidates are asked to answer scenario-based questions to understand their underlying value system.
 Following the culture assessment is the technical round, which is similar to a GMAT test.
 Ankur adds, “All people at Nearbuy have to take the technical test.
 Average and median scores are set for all functions and new hires need to be above the average company score.
 This is Nearbuy’s way of raising the bar.”

 The right team is made up of the right talent.
 While selecting the right talent at Nearbuy, a prerequisite is the candidate’s willingness to learn or in simple terms his attitude.
 According to Ankur Warikoo, “We know a candidate is right for a team if has the right attitude, right experience, and right education.
-The order of attitude, experience, and education is very important.”
+The order of attitude, experience and education is very important.”
 Nearbuy hires people from all diversities and backgrounds and even has chefs and doctors in their sales team.